-- 1. Enter the student's full legal name, student identification number and date the POS is submitted. - 2.
+- 1. Enter the student's full legal name, student identification number, and date of POS submission. - 2.
 Enter the official departmental name (Nuclear Engineering) and code (E32). - 3.
 Enter the official degree title (MSNE). - 4.
-Enter a reasonable expected graduation date.
+Enter a reasonable expected graduation date. - 5.
+Enter an area of specialty (if applicable). - 6.
+List coursework to be used for degree.

-- 5. Enter an area of specialty (if applicable). - 6.
-List coursework to be used for degree. - a.
-24 credits of coursework should be listed, including core courses (NUCL 501, NUCL 504, NUCL 510, NUCL 520, NUCL 551, and 6 credits of Math or Computer Science or other approved computational course). - b.
+- a.
+24 credits of coursework should be listed, including core courses (NUCL 501, NUCL 504, NUCL 510, NUCL 520, NUCL 551, and 6 credits of Math, Computer Science, or other approved computational courses). - b.
 Research credits are not listed on the POS. - 7.
 Enter the exact title and course number as it appears in MyPurdue. - 8.
-Enter transfer courses from other institutions, exams and certified undergraduate excess courses.
-This can add up to 9 credits for MSNE degree. - a.
+Enter transfer courses from other institutions, exams, and certified undergraduate excess courses.
+This can add up to 9 credits for the MSNE degree. - a.
 Certified undergraduate excess courses must be approved by the Registrar.
-Courses previously applied to an undergraduate degree are not eligible. - 9.
+Courses previously applied to an undergraduate degree are not eligible unless they are approved as part of the student's participation in the 4+1 (combined BS and non-thesis MS) program. - 9.
 Enter the month and year the course was completed or is expected to be completed. - 10.
-A majority of the courses in POS should be 'Primary' (P) courses.
-Primary course standards are courses related to student's major and are decided upon by the Major Professor and graduate student. - 11.
+A majority of the courses in the POS should be 'Primary' (P) courses.
+Primary course standards are courses related to the student's major and research topic as decided upon by the Major Professor and graduate student.
+ALL core classes taken at Purdue (NUCL 501, 504, 510, 520, and 551) should be listed as Primary. - 11.
 Enter the names and faculty identifier numbers of advisory committee members. - a.
 Master's Thesis committees must consist of at least 3 graduate faculty members. - b.
 Master's Non-Thesis committees must consist of 1 graduate faculty members. - c.
-At least 51% of the committee members must be 'Regular' faculty members of the School meaning they are permanent School faculty members and must have regular graduate faculty status. - 12.
+At least 51% of the committee members must be 'Regular' faculty members of the School, meaning they are permanent School faculty members and must have regular graduate faculty status. - 12.
 Indicate each committee member's area of expertise.

-At least one committee member must be from a field outside of Nuclear Engineering.
-Students can make changes to their POS at any time.
-Each time a change is made an updated POS will need to be submitted electronically and receive approval from the student's faculty advisor, committee members and the Graduate School.
+At least one committee member must be from outside the School of Nuclear Engineering.
+Students can change their POS at any time.
+Each change requires the electronic submission of an updated POS that will be reviewed and approved by the student's faculty advisor, committee members, and the Graduate School.